What is a load balancer? Layer 4 v Layer 7 explained

 2. How does a load balancer work?

-3. What is a network load balancer?
+3. What is a Layer 4 network load balancer?

-4. What is an application load balancer?
+4. What is a Layer 7 application load balancer?

 5. What is a load balancer scheduling algorithm?